This is a fictional story about how a truth detector the size of a cellphone came to be.

 How would that affect political races?
 Let me count the ways!

 Wouldn’t it be great to elect someone we could trust?
 A President, a Senator, or a Representative that had earned our confidence and who wasn’t in it for personal gain, but to actually help the country, state, or city?
 A man or woman who spoke frankly and honestly to their constituents would have their full support, even if it meant cutting services or raising taxes – because we’d know the truth.

 Consider the interaction between political parties, between House and Senate committees, or between the President and Congress.
 Beneficial negotiated agreement becomes possible when lies, posturing and payoffs to campaign donors aren’t part of the equation.

 It won’t be painless

-To be sure, there will be a period of adjustment when the professional liars will try to avoid confrontation with “false-o-fying” devices, but in the long term, it won’t work.
+To be sure, there will be a period of adjustment when the professional liars will try to avoid confrontation with “truth-detecting” devices, but in the long term, it won’t work.
+Avoiding a confrontation is self-incriminating in itself.
 Eventually, they’ll be spotted, identified, and ostracized before fading into oblivion.
 Some will maintain that the device is falsely accusing them, but proof will show otherwise.

 The accomplished liars won’t go easily.
 They’ve worked hard for years polishing their craft and changing won’t be easy.
 There’ll be a time of turmoil and confusion when the truthful and the deceitful are still intermixed in our population, but the deceivers will gradually be identified, and in the end, either change their ways or seek out a cave and become a hermit.